 The best way to get value from a solar system is to use the electricity that you generate.
 That means being around during the day, or being smart about how you’re using your electricity.

 To break this down… say you get wholesale prices from your power company, and receive wholesale prices for the solar you export.
-If the wholesale price is eight cents per kWh, and the network price is 10 cents per kWh, then you would receive eight percent for everything you export, but pay 18 cents for everything you import.
+If the wholesale price is eight cents per kWh, and the network price is 10 cents per kWh, then you would receive eight cents for everything you export, but pay 18 cents for everything you import.

 So, if you’re expected to be at your office during the day, how can you make solar work for you?
 First you can crunch the numbers.
 Taking weekends and holidays into account, you probably spend more time in your house than you realise.